pyiron/development_ideas/database.md

  - node's logic needs to be hashable

 ## Technical difficulties
+ - How do we make this opt-in?
+Workflows should work without it, using it for some nodes, all nodes?
  - uniquely hashing inputs
    - whitespaces
    - order of elements